KGAccuracyEval/reliable-kg-estimation/README.md

 ## Contents

-This repository contains the source code to estimate KG accuracy in an efficient and reliable manner.
+This repository contains the source code to estimate KG accuracy in an efficient and reliable manner. <br>
 Instructions on how to acquire the data used for the experiments are reported below.

 ## Installation